Explore Isla de Lobos: Hike ancient Roman sites, climb La Caldera, visit Martiño Lighthouse, and swim in El Puertito’s natural pools.

 A short ferry ride from the port of Corralejo, lasting approximately 15 minutes, will offer breathtaking views and the pristine clarity of turquoise waters.
 Upon arrival, after securing a lunch reservation at the island’s sole restaurant, the journey continues along the path to the beach of La Calera or La Concha.
 This idyllic natural bay features an archaeological site dating back to the ancient Romans, who established a settlement on the island for purple dye production.

-The adventure includes a climb to the summit of the La Caldera volcano, standing 127 meters tall, offering spectacular views.
+The adventure includes a climb to the summit of the La Caldera volcano, standing at 127 meters, offering spectacular vistas.
 The journey proceeds north to the Martiño Lighthouse, one of the oldest in the Canary Islands.
-Following this, the path leads to Las Lagunitas, a salt marsh teeming with vegetation.
-The final stop is El Puertito, a quaint village of former fishermen, where a refreshing swim in its natural pools awaits.
-The day concludes with a delightful paella at the restaurant, boasting the best sea views.
+Following this, the route leads to Las Lagunitas, a salt marsh teeming with vegetation.
+The final destination is El Puertito, a quaint village of former fishermen, where a refreshing swim in natural pools awaits.
+The day concludes with a delightful paella at the restaurant, boasting the finest sea views.

 For a full refund, cancel at least 24 hours before the scheduled departure time.